 People might have a disc prolapse without experiencing any symptoms.
 It is also crucial to ensure that any prolapse found on a scan corresponds to your symptoms.
 Low back pain is frequent, and it can occur even if an MRI shows a disc protrusion, but the disc prolapse is not the cause.

-Treatment Options for Prolapsed Discs
+Treatment Options For Prolapsed Discs

 The treatment options include: